There are so many places to visit in New South Wales, it can be difficult to put together an itinerary when you’re in the state.

 Byron Bay is without a doubt one of the best places to visit in NSW.

-The beachside town is located in the far northeast of the state close to the border with Queensland.
+The beachside town is located in northern NSW close to the Gold Coast over the border in Queensland.
 It’s become a haven for backpackers, surfers and hippies, making it a fun place to check out.

 One of the best things to do here is to tackle the Cape Byron track.
-This will take you along the coastline and to the easternmost point of Australia, where Byron’s famous lighthouse looks out towards the ocean.
+This will take you along the coastline and to the easternmost point of Australia, where Byron Bay lighthouse looks out towards the ocean.

 Coffs Harbour